Permian–Triassic extinction event: Dating

-Previously, it was thought that rock sequences spanning the Permian–Triassic boundary were too few and contained too many gaps for scientists to reliably determine its details.
+Previously, it was thought that rock sequences spanning the Permian–Triassic boundary were too few and too incomplete for scientists to reliably determine their details.
 However, it is now possible to date the extinction with millennial precision.
 U–Pb zircon dates from five volcanic ash beds from the Global Stratotype Section and Point for the Permian–Triassic boundary at Meishan, China, establish a high-resolution age model for the extinction – allowing exploration of the links between global environmental perturbation, carbon cycle disruption, mass extinction, and recovery at millennial timescales.
 The first appearance of the conodont Hindeodus parvus has been used to delineate the Permian-Triassic boundary.

 The extinction occurred between 251.941 ± 0.037 and 251.880 ± 0.031 million years ago, a duration of 60 ± 48 thousand years.
 A large, abrupt global decrease in δ^{13}C, the ratio of the stable isotope carbon-13 to that of carbon-12, coincides with this extinction, and is sometimes used to identify the Permian–Triassic boundary and the Permian-Triassic Mass Extinction event (PTME) in rocks that are unsuitable for radiometric dating.
-The negative carbon isotope excursion's magnitude was 4–7% and lasted for approximately 500 kyr, though estimating its exact value is challenging due to diagenetic alteration of many sedimentary facies spanning the boundary.
+The negative carbon isotope excursion's magnitude was 4–7% and lasted for approximately 500,000 years, though estimating its exact value is challenging due to diagenetic alteration of many sedimentary facies spanning the boundary.

-Further evidence for environmental change around the Permian-Triassic boundary suggests an 8 C-change rise in temperature, and an increase in CO_{2} levels to 2500 ppm (for comparison, the concentration immediately before the Industrial Revolution was 280 ppm, and the amount today is about 422 ppm).
-There is also evidence of increased ultraviolet radiation reaching the Earth, causing the mutation of plant spores.
+Further evidence for environmental change around the Permian-Triassic boundary suggests an 8 C-change rise in temperature, and an increase in CO_{2} levels to 2500 ppm (for comparison, the concentration immediately before the Industrial Revolution was 280 ppm, and the amount today is about 426 ppm).
+There is also evidence of increased ultraviolet radiation reaching Earth, causing mutation in plant spores.

 It has been suggested that the Permian–Triassic boundary is associated with a sharp increase in the abundance of marine and terrestrial fungi, caused by the sharp increase in the amount of dead plants and animals fed upon by the fungi.
 This "fungal spike" has been used by some paleontologists to identify a lithological sequence as being on or very close to the Permian–Triassic boundary in rocks that are unsuitable for radiometric dating or have a lack of suitable index fossils.
 However, even the proposers of the fungal spike hypothesis pointed out that "fungal spikes" may have been a repeating phenomenon created by the post-extinction ecosystem during the earliest Triassic.
 The very idea of a fungal spike has been criticized on several grounds, including: Reduviasporonites, the most common supposed fungal spore, may be a fossilized alga; the spike did not appear worldwide; and in many places it did not fall on the Permian–Triassic boundary.
 The Reduviasporonites may even represent a transition to a lake-dominated Triassic world rather than an earliest Triassic zone of death and decay in some terrestrial fossil beds.
 Newer chemical evidence agrees better with a fungal origin for Reduviasporonites, diluting these critiques.